Gal-Keshet/EpiTyping/README.md

   - XCI_status.csv: a table where each row correspondes to a sample and one column which will either output "XaXa" for no X-chromosome inactivation (XCI), "XaXe" for       XCI erosion, "XaXi" for intact XCI or "Male" in case the RNA-seq sample belongs to a male cell line.

-* If keepInter paremeter is true, subdirectories under the outdir folder will be created with the intermediate results.